Kintsugi-Finance/The-TSU-Docs/safu-protocol/kintsugi-safety-score.md

 #### COMPLEXITY\_MID

-* Title: Beefy strategy is of medium complexity
+* Title: Kintsugi strategy is of medium complexity
 * Explanation: Medium complexity strategies interact with two or more audited and well-known smart contracts.
 Its code is still easy to read, test and debug.
 It mitigates most implementation risks by keeping things simple, however the interactions between 2 or more systems add a layer of complexity.
 * Qualification Criteria: A medium complexity strategy interacts with 2 or more well-known smart contracts.
 This strategy automates the execution of a series of steps with no forking paths.
 Every time deposit(), harvest() and withdraw() is called, the same execution path is followed.

 #### COMPLEXITY\_HIGH

-* Title: Beefy strategy is complex&#x20;
+* Title: Kintsugi strategy is complex&#x20;
 * Explanation: High complexity strategies interact with one or more well-known smart contracts.
 These advanced strategies present branching paths of execution.
 In some cases multiple smart contracts are required to implement the full strategy.
 * Qualification Criteria: A high level complexity strategy can be identified by one or more of the following factors: high cyclomatic complexity, interactions between two or more third-party platforms, implementation split between multiple smart contracts.